JeesooHa/8team/README.md

 6. Adding two more characters which user can select (done)

-7. Storytelling like starwars. (done)
+7. Storytelling like starwars (done)

-8. Restart after Gameover
+8. Restart after Gameover (done)